Types of Massage

 -I.K.

-Neuromuscular Therapy: (also called Trigger Point) Neuromuscular massage can be an intense form of bodywork that consists of focused, concentrated massage on one specific area of the body.
+Neuromuscular Therapy/Trigger Point: Trigger Point massage is a type of neuromuscular therapy that can be an intense form of bodywork that consists of focused, concentrated massage on one specific area of the body.
 The light and focused pressure on concentrated areas is designed to alleviate tension that extends from a “trigger point” into another area of the body.
 This small area is called a trigger point because it is the area that “triggers” pain in another area of the muscle, sometimes called referring or transferring pain.
 Therapists are trained to locate the trigger points associated with muscle pain, and then alleviate the stress using concentrated pressure on that area.

-Geriatric Massage: This is a form of massage designed to meet the specific needs of older populations.
-It involves the use of hands to manipulate the soft tissues of the body with long relaxing strokes towards the heart to improve blood circulation, relieve pain, and increase range of motion.
-Active or passive movement of the joints may also be part of geriatric massage.
-All of our therapists are proficient at geriatric massage.
+Geriatric Massage: This is not a separate form of massage but rather an adjustment of any massage to meet the specific needs of older populations.
+Therapists take extra care in manipulating the body’s soft tissues; they can include classic Swedish massage techniques such as long relaxing strokes towards the heart to improve blood circulation, relieve pain, and increase range of motion.
+Active or passive movement of the joints may also be part of geriatric massage if the client requests it.
+All of our therapists are proficient in geriatric massage.

 Hot Stone Therapy: In this therapy, heated stones are used to massage the body for a very relaxing experience.
-The client may choose how much of their session to involve the hot stones to achieve the optimum relaxation during the massage.
+The client may choose how much of their session to involve the hot stones to achieve optimum relaxation during the massage.
 A lovely thing to do in the wintertime!
-Noelle is the only therapist who offers this massage style.
+Noelle and Emilie are the only therapists who offers this massage style.
 We require at least 1 hour’s advance notice to include stones in your massage.
-The session length must be 60 minutes or longer.
+The session length must be 60 minutes or longer, and there is an additional charge of $20 per session.

 Myofascial Release: Fascia is the soft tissue component of the connective tissue that provides support and protection for the muscles.
-Pain may occur when this tissue becomes restricted.
-The practitioner will use techniques to slowly stretch restricted fascia by applying pressure and aiming to restore flexibility and range of motion to the muscles and surrounding joints.
+The practitioner will typically use slow-paced techniques to stretch restricted fascia by applying pressure and aiming to restore flexibility and range of motion to the muscles and surrounding joints.
+Often, little to no lubrication is used in this technique, which allows deeper layers of connective tissues to be engaged.

 Positional release: Positional release is a technique where the therapist applies pressure to a muscle while passively moving the muscle through its range of motion.
-It is best used for clients with a restriction in the movement of a muscle, or who want to increase flexibility of a particular area.
-Carly, Lizy, and Megan are trained in positional release.
+It is best used for clients with a restriction in the movement of a muscle or who want to increase the flexibility of a particular area.
+Carly, Lizy, Kristina, and Megan are trained in positional release.

 Stretching: If you prefer a session of entirely stretching, we are happy to accommodate in a non-traditional session, with the client fully clothed, upon request.
 Stretching may also be included in any traditional massage session to target flexibility, range of motion, and general relaxation.

 Cupping Therapy: Cupping therapy is the application of plastic, glass & silicone cups on various areas of the body.
-This dry cupping technique creates negative pressure with a manual vacuum of the skin to lift tissues upwards allowing more space for underlying structures while pulling stagnation out of tissues.
+This dry cupping technique creates negative pressure with a manual vacuum of the skin to lift tissues upwards, allowing more space for underlying structures while increasing circulation of tissues.
 The suction rapidly releases soft tissues by pulling them away from underlying structures, loosening areas of adhesion and restriction, and activating muscle spindle reflexes that relaxes contractile tissue, and retrains myofascial structures.
 Bodywork techniques such as myofascial release, manual lymphatic drainage, and deep tissue work, can all be performed using cupping therapy.
-Megan is the only therapist who offers this massage style.
-We require at least 1 hour’s advance notice to include cupping in your massage.
+Megan and Jane are the only therapists who offer this massage style.
+Jane can include cups on various areas of the body in an integrative session with massage.
+If you want strictly cups used for the entire session, please book with Megan.
+We require at least 1 hour’s advance notice to include cupping in your massage, and there is an additional charge of $20 per session.

-Reiki: Is a Japanese technique used for relaxation and promotes healing.
-It is not like other types of massage because it aims to move the energy of the body rather than the soft tissues like muscles, and connective tissue.
-The therapist places their hands lightly over or on the client’s body in specific energetic areas of the body to aid in the release of potential blockages.
+Reiki: A Japanese technique used for relaxation and promoting healing.
+It is not like other types of massage because it aims to move the energy of the body rather than the soft tissues like muscles and connective tissue.
+The therapist places their hands lightly over or on the client’s body in specific energetic areas to aid in the release of potential blockages.
+Reiki can be incorporated into a traditional massage session as well for anyone who would like to try it out, or to have a combination.
 Carly and Noelle are the only therapists who offer this modality.

 On-site Massage: Need us to come to you?
 We can pack up a massage table or chair and come to your home or place of business for an additional $40.
 Must be within a 15-minute radius of our office, a one-hour massage session minimum, and depending upon therapist availability.

-Chair Massage: Prefer to be in a seated position.
+Chair Massage: This is for clients who need or prefer to be in a seated position.
 We have a massage chair available that can accommodate various styles of massage, fully clothed, while sitting in an upright position.
 Please let us know upon scheduling that you would prefer a chair massage so that we can reserve the chair for you.

 See our Therapists and Staff page to read about more modalities and which therapists offer them.